woakes070048/erpnext/README.md

 ## Motivation

 Running a business is a complex task - handling invoices, tracking stock, managing personnel and even more ad-hoc activities.
-In a market where software is sold separately to manage each of these tasks, ERPNext is the only 100% Open-Source ERP system that helps you run your business by doing all the above and more, for free.
+In a market where software is sold separately to manage each of these tasks, ERPNext does all of the above and more, for free.

 ### Key Features